Luuan11/responsive-landing-page-greencode/README.md

 # responsive-landing-page-greencode
-🌱Greencode responsive with ReactJs and Tailwind CSS
+🌱Greencode responsive with HTML and CSS